skaluzka/makbet/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## **makbet's version**
-The version of makbet (please use ``make -f makbet.mk makbet-version`` command to fetch it then paste it below).
+Please paste below the version of **makbet** used (use ``make -f makbet.mk makbet-version`` command to fetch it).

 `` ... ``

-## **Is your feature request related to a problem?
-Please describe.**
+## **Feature description**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please provide clear and concise description of desired/missing feature.

-## **Describe the solution you'd like**
+## **Expected solution**
-A clear and concise description of what you want to happen.
+Please provide as detailed as possible description of what is expected to happen.

 ## **Additional context**
 Add any other context or screenshots about the feature request here.
 Please type N/A if not applicable.